Preconception Optimization

 Diabetes in Pregnancy

 Diabetes in pregnancy takes many forms.
 Frequently it is pre-existing type 1 or type 2 diabetes.
-With advancing understanding, we now know there can also be several other types including MODY, LADA and pancreatogenic diabetes.
+With advancing understanding, we now know there can also be several other types including MODY and LADA.

 Gestational Diabetes